Forge 2020 Recap: Why (Real) Time Is Money

 Messages that might otherwise be powerful can be rendered meaningless if they're sent at the wrong time—or simply too late.
 About 80% of marketers agree that real-time customer analytics matter when it comes to supporting customer experiences.

-At Braze, we understand that it's not enough to simply tout the value of customer engagement, our clients and partners need to be able to demonstrate—and quantify—the value they bring to their companies through customer engagement.
+At Braze, we understand that it's not enough to simply tout the value of customer engagement, our customers and partners need to be able to demonstrate—and quantify—the value they bring to their companies through customer engagement.

-That's why we commissioned Forrester Consulting to conduct a Total Economic Impact (TEI) study to determine the return on investment of Braze for clients, and to help current and prospective customers understand the benefits of teaming up with us.
-To conduct this assessment, Forrester interviewed four current Braze clients, who, prior to partnering with Braze, had an approach to customer engagement that relied on one marketing channel or siloed marketing systems to conduct multi-channel outreach.
+That's why we commissioned Forrester Consulting to conduct a Total Economic Impact (TEI) study to determine the return on investment of Braze for customers, and to help current and prospective customers understand the benefits of teaming up with us.
+To conduct this assessment, Forrester interviewed four current Braze customers, who, prior to partnering with Braze, had an approach to customer engagement that relied on one marketing channel or siloed marketing systems to conduct multi-channel outreach.
 Forrester found that Braze customers experience a return on investment of 840% over three years using our platform.

-Since partnering with Braze, these same clients have been able to add meaningful customer touchpoints and manage these different channels all within one comprehensive solution, leveraging real-time orchestration.
+Since partnering with Braze, these same customers have been able to add meaningful customer touchpoints and manage these different channels all within one comprehensive solution, leveraging real-time orchestration.
 They've also been able to improve their personalization efforts, deliver more relevant outreach, send their messages at the right time via the right channels, and deploy multivariate testing to iterate and optimize.
 As a result, these brands have seen their customer lifetime value (CLTV) increase by over $12 million, a 3X boost in the value of messages and 50% reduction in churn.
 By breaking boundaries across organizational, geographic, and channel lines, brands can ensure all aspects work together in a suite symphony to create meaningful, relevant consumer experiences.

 Here are some of the key quantified benefits of partnering with Braze that Forrester identified: